 So you've checked, and your website is indexed – you're just not ranking for the keywords you care about.
 Here are some possible explanations for that:

 - All of your pages are indexed...except the one that matters.
 Just because most of your site is indexed doesn't necessarily mean that the bots haven't missed something.
-It may be that a crucial page has been excluded, probably because its content is too similar to that of another page on your site.
-Google won't waste server space indexing two pages that are near-identical, so make sure your key landing pages aren't being edged out by other, lower-priority pages.
+It may be that a crucial page has been excluded, possibly because its content is too similar to that of another page on your site.
+Google won't bother indexing two pages that are virtually identical, so make sure your key landing pages aren't being edged out by other, lower-priority pages.

 - Your content needs to be improved.
 It may be that you're not ranking for that high-volume keyword because Google doesn't think your content meets the needs that the query expresses.
 Look at the sites that do rank for your chosen keyword, then compare them to your site – what do they do that yours doesn't?
 Do they provide a better answer to the searcher's question?
 Does their user interface provide a better, smoother journey?
 Do they offer a better product range, or more information on the products they sell?
 Ask yourself these questions and make sure your pages are as good as they can be.

 - You need to boost your website's ranking signals.
 If all of your pages are indexed and your content is utterly perfect...and you're still not showing up in the SERPs...it may simply be that your website doesn't carry as much weight as other sites do.
 Google's algorithm takes dozens of different factors into account when deciding which websites should rank the highest, but links are among the most important ranking factors of all.
-If your competitors have links from lots of high-authority websites (e.g. trusted news outlets, authoritative academic resources, popular content platforms like Buzzfeed), then you'll probably need to get some similarly high-powered links – AND make sure that your content is better than everyone else's – in order to outrank them.
+If your competitors have links from lots of relevant, high-authority websites (e.g. trusted news outlets, authoritative academic resources, respected bloggers who write about your industry) then you'll probably need to get some similarly high-powered links – AND make sure that your content is better than everyone else's – in order to outrank them.

-If you need help getting your website ranked, please get in touch with the website optimisation experts at Designer Websites.
+If you need help getting your website ranked, the website optimisation experts here at Designer Websites may be able to help.
 Contact us now to discuss your requirements.